defold/doc/docs/en/manuals/modules.md

 return M
 ```

-Tricks like the above is usually not a good idea.
+Tricks like the above are usually not a good idea.
 You should leave the decision on what to do to your module to the user.

 ## Beware of locals